pikepdf/pikepdf/docs/topics/pagelayout.rst

 Using pikepdf you can control the initial page layout and page mode, that is, how a PDF will appear by default when loaded in a PDF viewer.

-These settings are changed written to the PDF's root object.
+These settings are changed written to the PDF's Root object.
 Note that the PDF viewer may ignore them and user preferences may override, etc.

 .. code-block:: python

     from pikepdf import Pdf, Dictionary, Name
     with Pdf.open('input.pdf') as pdf:
-        pdf.root.PageLayout = Name.SinglePage
+        pdf.Root.PageLayout = Name.SinglePage
-        pdf.root.PageMode = Name.FullScreen
+        pdf.Root.PageMode = Name.FullScreen
         pdf.save('output.pdf')

 For reference, the tables below provide summarize the available options.